Updated: Oct. 6, 2022

-Gone are the days when Chief Financial Officers focused solely on finances.
-In the wake of the recent recession, today’s CFOs are coming to the table in matters relating to the strategic purchasing of products and services.
+Gone are the days when Chief Financial Officers (CFOs) focused solely on finances.
+In anticipation of a possible recession, today’s CFOs are key players in the decision-making process relating to the strategic purchasing of products and services.

-According to a recent report by Accenture, “Seventy-five percent say that the CFO’s role in supporting strategic decision making has increased in the past two years.”
-CFOs are much more involved in the strategies and solution options that frame the entire B2B buying process.
+According to a recent report outlining how a CFO influences decision making by Deloitte, “Using the power of their purse strings, they can selectively drive business improvement initiatives such as improved enterprise cost reduction, procurement, pricing execution, and other process improvements…” CFOs are much more involved in the strategies and solution options that frame the entire B2B buying decision process.

 NINE WAYS TO ENSURE YOUR B2B CONTENT MEETS CFOS’ NEEDS

+So, what do CFOs care about most?
 When analyzing a solution, CFOs look at financial value first and foremost.
-Due to their financial background, CFOs typically keep a close eye on costs and risks associated with a purchase.
-Catchy headlines, product demos and glossy brochures are usually not enough to influence this buyer’s decision process.
-Content must be relevant to be effective.
+Due to the persona’s financial background, CFOs typically keep a close eye on costs and risks associated with a purchase decision.
+Catchy headlines, product demos and glossy brochures are usually not enough to influence the CFO buyer’s B2B purchase decision process.
+Marketing and advertising content must be relevant to the persona to be effective.
 Research your target company’s financial needs, ensuring your marketing materials meet their financial due diligence requirements.
 Second, attempt to view your solution from a financial mindset, preparing questions to probe your offering.
 Incorporate that angle into your marketing materials.
 Third, determine the core values of your targeted company.
 Examine the company website and review the CFO’s social profiles to see if any consistent themes or ideas emerge.
-Incorporate your findings into your sales collateral to prove your offering represents the best possible value.
+Incorporate your findings into your sales and advertising collateral to prove your offering represents the best possible value.

-CFOs are typically data-centered, preferring statistics and real-world examples.
-When researching and considering solutions, CFOs look for hard facts that demonstrate a clear return on investment.
+B2B CFOs are typically data-centered, preferring statistics and real-world examples.
+When marketing to CFOs, remember that while researching and considering solutions, CFOs look for hard facts that demonstrate a clear return on investment.

-Marketing needs to express an understanding of the company’s most pressing issues, and outline strategies for business growth and reducing costs.
+Marketing and advertising needs to express an understanding of the company’s most pressing issues, and outline strategies for business growth and reducing costs.

-Include statistics and research-backed numbers to prove your offering is above the status quo.
+Include statistics and research-backed numbers to prove to this persona that your offering is above the status quo.
 Incorporate testimonials, case studies and white papers in your marketing mix.

 PROVIDE DIAGNOSTIC CONTENT